HuasoFoundries/google-maps-documentation/docs/SearchBox.md

 <h2 id="SearchBox"> SearchBox class </h2><p>
 <code><span itemprop="path">google.maps.places</span>.<span itemprop="name">SearchBox</span></code>
 class
-</p><p>A service to provide query predictions based on a user's text input.
+</p><p>A widget that provides query predictions based on a user's text input.
 It attaches to an input element of type <code>text</code>, and listens for text entry in that field.
 The list of predictions is presented as a drop-down list, and is updated as text is entered.</p><p>This class extends
 <code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MVCObject.md">MVCObject</a></code>.
 </p><h4>Library</h4><p>places</p><div class="devsite-table-wrapper"><table class="constructors responsive" summary="class SearchBox - Constructor">
 <thead>